Jones era enters second season for Peral River Community Colllege football with aspirations of dramatic improvement over last year’s 4-5 campaign.

 DIRECTOR OF FOOTBALL OPERATION

-Former University of Miami Hurricane standout Derrick Crudup enters his first season at Pearl River as wide receivers coach and director of football operations, boasting an impressive football pedigree as a player and a coach.
+Former University of Miami Hurricane standout Derrick Crudup enters his second season at Pearl River as wide receivers coach and director of football operations and boasts an impressive football pedigree as a player and a coach.

 In 2000, the Hurricanes defeated Florida in the Sugar Bowl 37-20 before following the a BSC championship in the Rose Bowl with a 37-14 victory over Nebraska.
 In 2002, Miami fell to Ohio State 31-24 (overtime) in the BCS title bout (Fiesta Bowl), but answered with back-to-back bowl wins in 2003 (16-15 win over Florida State in the Orange Bowl) and 2004 (a 27-10 victory over Florida in the Peach Bowl).

 Crudup’s first prep job was at Newton High in Covington, Ga., was wide receivers coach the 2007-2008 school year; before he moved on to Forest Park High in Atlanta, Ga., in 2008 as offensive coordinator and quarterbacks coach until January, 2009.

 Crudup entered the collegiate ranks in early 2009 with Stillman College, a Division II school in Tuscaloosa, Ala., where he served as wide receivers coach and recruiting coordinator through the end of the year.
 While at Stillman, his recruiting class was cited as the No. 1 in the Soutern Intercollegiate Athletic Conference.
 From there, he landed in Tuscaloosa from Janauary 2010 through May 2011 where he earned his master’s degree in Consumer Science.